 The [Component] keyword requires a modification to the “Usage Rules” description as noted below:

 Si_location and Timing_location are optional and specify where the Signal Integrity and Timing measurements are made for the component.
 Allowed values for either subparameter are “Die” or “Pin”.
-For pins that connect to a buffer through an [Interconnect Model Set], keyword described below, the “Die” selection shall be at the buffer terminal location.
+For pins that connect to a buffer through an [Interconnect Model Set] keyword described below, the “Die” selection shall be at the buffer terminal location.
 The default location is at the “Pin”.
-The “Die” location refers to the Buffer_I* terminal(s) of a [C_comp Model], if [C_comp Model] is present and includes Buffer_I* terminal(s).
+The “Die” location refers to the Buffer_I terminal of a [C_comp Model], if [C_comp Model] is present and includes the Buffer_I terminal.

 After the keyword [C Comp Corner] add: